-The aim of the BENEFIT project is to follow this process taking into account autonomy of the universities and changing needs of industry, students and society.
+The aim of the BENEFIT project is to follow this process taking into account the autonomy of the universities and the changing needs of the industry, students and society.

-Some points from the Bologna process relevant for the BENEFIT project [11]:
+Some points from the Bologna process relevant for the BENEFIT project [11] include:

-- Adoption of a system of easily readable and comparable degrees - Introduction of transferable system of academic credits to assist in promoting European cooperation and quality assistance - The position of higher education institutions and students as essential partners. - Promotion of European dimension in higher education through inter-institutional cooperation, curricula and mobility schemes, etc.
+- Adoption of a system of easily readable and comparable degrees - Introduction of a transferable system of academic credits to assist in promoting European cooperation and quality assistance - The position of higher education institutions and students as essential partners. - Promotion of the European dimension in higher education through inter-institutional cooperation, curricula and mobility schemes, etc.

-In this section we provide a short overview of Bologna process and major differences in partner countries that affect current programs.
+In this section we provide a short overview of the Bologna process and major differences in partner countries that affect current programs.

-As specified in the Bologna Process, all programmes in the third level institutions in EU need to be written in terms of learning outcomes [11].
-Short overview with main highlights are provided in Section 4.3, to serve as quick reference.
+As specified in the Bologna Process, all programmes at the third level institutions in the EU need to be written in terms of learning outcomes [11].
+A short overview with main highlights is provided in Section 4.3, to serve as quick reference.